 In July 2018, we announced the initiation of the Phase 1a stage of a double-blind, placebo-controlled Phase 1a/1b clinical study of our first lead MBT candidate, CB4211, for the potential treatment of NASH and obesity.
-The Phase 1a stage of the clinical study is designed to initially assess the safety, tolerability, and pharmacokinetics of CB4211 following single and multiple-ascending doses in healthy subjects.
-The Phase 1b stage of the clinical study is an assessment of safety, tolerability, and activity in obese subjects with non-alcoholic fatty liver disease (NAFLD).
-Assessments will include changes in liver fat assessed by MRI-PDFF, body weight, and biomarkers relevant to NASH and obesity.
+The Phase 1a stage of the clinical study is designed to initially assess the safety, tolerability and pharmacokinetics of CB4211 following single and multiple-ascending doses in healthy subjects.
+The Phase 1b stage of the clinical study is an assessment of safety, tolerability and activity in obese subjects with non-alcoholic fatty liver disease (NAFLD).
+Assessments will include changes in liver fat assessed by MRI-PDFF, body weight and biomarkers relevant to NASH and obesity.

-In November 2018, the Company announced a temporary suspension of the Phase 1a stage of our Phase 1a/1b clinical study of CB4211 to address mild, but persistent injection site reactions.
+In November 2018, we announced a temporary suspension of the Phase 1a stage of our Phase 1a/1b clinical study of CB4211 to address mild, but persistent injection site reactions.
 These injection site reactions were generally seen as painless bumps at the injection site that can be felt under the skin, but in most cases would be otherwise undetectable.
 Based on the data accumulated and expert review, we believe that some of the administered dose of CB4211 remained localized in the tissue at the injection site, thereby causing these bumps to occur.
-In May 2019, we received regulatory feedback for our plan to address this issue, and in June 2019, we resumed the trial.
+In May 2019, we received regulatory feedback on our plan to address this issue, and in June 2019, we resumed the trial.
 Since the study resumed, we have not observed any persistent injection site bumps.

 In November 2019, we announced the completion of the Phase 1a portion of the clinical trial, with the drug being well-tolerated, and the commencement of the recruiting phase of the final Phase 1b stage of the study.
-While topline data is expected in the third quarter of 2020, we cannot predict with certainty when such data will be available.
+On March 30, 2020, we announced a delay in the completion of our Phase 1b study due to the COVID-19 pandemic.
+The delay was a result of a pause by some of our clinical research organization partners in all of their activities related to the study in response to COVID-19.
+On July 7, 2020, we announced the resumption of our Phase 1b study.
+In March 2021, we completed the enrollment for the Phase 1b clinical trial.
+While topline data is expected at the end of the second quarter of 2021, it is dependent upon a number of factors such as the last patient visit, and therefore, we cannot predict with certainty when such data will be available.

-CB4211 is our novel, refined analog of MOTS-c, a naturally occurring mitochondrial peptide discovered by Dr. Pinchas Cohen and his academic collaborators in 2012.
+CB4211, discovered by CohBar, is a novel, enhanced analog of MOTS-c, a naturally occurring mitochondrial peptide discovered by Dr. Pinchas Cohen and his academic collaborators in 2012.
 Their research in cell-based assays and animal models indicated that MOTS-c plays a significant role in the regulation of metabolism.
 Certain of the original MOTS-c studies were published in an article entitled "The Mitochondrial-Derived Peptide, MOTS-c, Promotes Metabolic Homeostasis and Reduces Obesity and Insulin Resistance," which appeared in the March 3, 2015 edition of the journal Cell Metabolism.